Blake Bailey’s 880-page Philip Roth bio to arrive in April

 Bailey began working on the biography in 2012 and received broad access to Roth, to his friends and to Roth’s private papers, including a 295-page rebuttal to an unflattering memoir written by ex-wife Claire Bloom, that will otherwise be destroyed or sealed until 2050.
 He said that his agreement with Roth was similar to those he had with the literary estates of his previous subjects, all of whom had died before he began biographies of them.
 Bailey would have full creative control but would allow his manuscript to be vetted for accuracy.

-“They can’t tell me to think or how to interpret,” said Bailey, who added that he hopes readers find his book “page turning” and that whatever perceptions they have of Roth would become “far more nuanced.”
+“They can’t tell me what to think or how to interpret,” said Bailey, who added that he hopes readers find his book “page turning” and that whatever perceptions they have of Roth would become “far more nuanced.”

 Among the most acclaimed and talked about authors of his time, Roth was protective of his life and work, even openly confronting Wikipedia about errors on its page for his novel “The Human Stain.”
 Bailey says that Roth “certainly did try” to shape the book’s narrative, but “always responded well” when Bailey pushed back with “civility and professionalism.”
 Biographers have a long history of disenchantment with their subjects, but Bailey says he came away with great affection for Roth, and that for his book’s epigraph he uses a suggestion made by the author: “Don’t try to rehabilitate me; just make me interesting.”